Democratizing motion design through functional minimalism

 What I did

-Designed a "no-timeline" interface where every element is clickable and editable directly on the canvas to remove the learning curve.
+• Designed a "no-timeline" interface where elements are editable directly on the canvas to remove the learning curve.

 impact